oatpp/website/docs/docs/components/api-controller/README.md

 # Api Controller <seo/>

-`ApiController` is the class which extends `oatpp::web::server::api::ApiController`.
+`ApiController` is the class which extends [oatpp::web::server::api::ApiController](/api/latest/oatpp/web/server/api/ApiController/).
 It implements and manages endpoints.
 Endpoints are created with the help of code-gen macros.
 Endpoints code generation section must begin with `#include OATPP_CODEGEN_BEGIN(ApiController)` and must be closed with